shoqun/Practicum/README_ENG.md

    - Decision Tree
    - Logistic Regression
    - Support Vector Classifier
-   Best model selected based on F1-score and validated using cross-validation.
+   Best model selected based on ROC-AUC and validated using cross-validation.
 5. **Model Interpretation**: SHAP values used to assess feature importance.
 6. **Customer Segmentation**: based on behavior, purchase patterns, and risk of churn.
 7. **Recommendations**: tailored retention strategies for each segment.

 ## Result
-The best-performing model achieved a strong F1-score and revealed key drivers behind declining activity.
+The best-performing model achieved a strong ROC-AUC and revealed key drivers behind declining activity.
 Business insights were translated into concrete strategies to improve customer retention.

 ---